Richard Williams (animator): 2000s–2010s: The Animator's Survival Kit, Prologue, and final years

-Personal life
+Personal life and death

 Williams married four times.
 His marriage to Stephanie "Tep" Ashforth in the early 1950s was short-lived; she was reluctant to move to London with him, choosing to remain in Ibiza.
 In London he met his second wife, Lois Catherine Steuart, daughter of the U.S. diplomat George Hume Steuart; they were married in 1966, and had two children, Alexander Williams, born in 1967, and Claire Williams, born in 1969.
 Divorce followed in 1976.

 In 1976 he married a third time, to Margaret French, from Missouri, with whom he had two more children: Timothy Williams, born in 1976, and Holly Williams, born in 1978.

 Toward the end of his life, he lived in Bristol with his fourth wife, Imogen Sutton, with whom he had two more children, Natasha Sutton-Williams and Leif Sutton-Williams.

-Death

 Williams died of cancer on August 16, 2019, at his home in Bristol, England, still creating until the very end.